hassaan-munir/Credit-Scoring-Model/README.md

 ## Key Results

-The **Random Forest Classifier** consistently demonstrated the most robust performance among the models tested.
-It achieved an accuracy of approximately **[92%]** on the test set, showing strong capability in predicting loan default status.
-The model effectively balanced precision and recall across both classes.
+Of all the tested models the **Random Forest Classifier** performed the most robust.
+A test set accuracy of around **[92%]** was attained demonstrating a high potential in the classification of the loan default status.
+The model successfully achieved a good balance of both precision and the recall per class.

 ## Technologies Used